Fast and Precise: Adjusting Planning Horizon with Adaptive Subgoal Search: Related work

-There exist many approaches to hierarchical planning utilizing different temporal distances. \cite{DBLP:conf/nips/KimAB19} and \cite{DBLP:conf/l4dc/PertschRYZDDLJ20} uses hierarchical variational models to learn the temporal structure of tasks by reconstructing the visual state sequences. \cite{DBLP:conf/nips/PertschREZJFL20, parascandolo2020divide, jurgenson2020sub} recursively construct a plan by generating subgoals in the middle between the existing ones.
-These works have been shown to work on domains with limited combinatorial complexity.
-They often make an assumption of being able to generate the middle state, and thus, arguably, unlikely to cover harder scenarios.
+There exist many approaches to hierarchical planning utilizing different temporal distances. \cite{DBLP:conf/nips/KimAB19} and \cite{DBLP:conf/l4dc/PertschRYZDDLJ20} use hierarchical variational models to learn the temporal structure of tasks by reconstructing the visual state sequences. \cite{DBLP:conf/nips/PertschREZJFL20, parascandolo2020divide, jurgenson2020sub} recursively construct a plan by generating subgoals in the middle between the existing ones. \rebuttaltext{\cite{allen2020efficient} generate macro-actions that help to speed-up the search.
+This differs from our work, as we use learning to generate subgoals (as opposed to action sequences) and the process is agnostic with respect to the size of the action space.} These works have been shown to work on domains with limited combinatorial complexity.

-Recently, \cite{czechowski2021subgoal} has shown how combinatorially complex domains can be treated with a subgoal-based method.
-Their method has a similar structure to our \method{}; however, it lacks the ability to address variable environment variable complexity.
-By using the mechanism of adaptive selection of the subgoal generation distance and verifier, we successfully tackle this problem, confirmed by significant performance gains over \cite{czechowski2021subgoal}.
+Recently, \cite{czechowski2021subgoal} has shown how combinatorially complex domains can be treated with a hierarchical planning method.
+Their approach shares similarities with our \method{}; however, it cannot address variable environment complexity.
+By using the mechanism of adaptive selection of the subgoal generation distance and verifier, we successfully tackle this problem, confirmed by significant performance gains.
+Our verifier is based on ideas similar to \cite{cobbe2021training, DBLP:conf/nips/KurutachTYRA18, https://doi.org/10.48550/arxiv.2204.01691}.

-Our verifier is based on an idea similar to \cite{cobbe2021training}.
-They propose a verifier network that is used to assess the correctness of sequences sampled from the language model. \cite{DBLP:conf/nips/KurutachTYRA18} uses a verification mechanism to approximate distances between states and optimize plans in latent space with gradient descent in continuous control domains.
-Functionally, our verifier resembles an affordance function from \cite{https://doi.org/10.48550/arxiv.2204.01691}, which is used there to score the feasibility of hypothetical robotic plans.
+\rebuttaltext{ Our approach relates to established search algorithms \citep{cormen2009introduction, russell2002artificial}, such as Best First Search or A*.
+Adaptivity techniques in the classical setup are discussed in \cite{fickert2022adaptive}. \cite{koenig2006real} propose an adaptive mechanism to improve A* by updating the goal-distance heuristic with local search.
+AdaSubS instead uses a fixed heuristic and adapts to the local complexity by alternating between subgoal distances.
+Domain-independent PDDL-based planners \citep{mcdermott1998pddl} do not use training and attempt to solve problems in a zero-shot manner.
+Thus, they indicate a lower bound on performance.
+On the other hand, there are domain-specific methods \citep{korf1997finding, buchner2022comparison, muppasani2022solving}.
+Due to their focus, they indicate an upper bound. }